-The sites closed following the implementation of LSP5 that have not been sold have been valued at 31st March 2016 at the lower of its carrying value and fair value less costs to sell at initial reclassification.
-LFEPA is satisfied that the estimated disposal proceeds (EDP) figures provided by Dron and Wright meet the requirements of 'fair value' as deemed by the CIPFA Code of Practice for Local Government Accounting 2015/16.
+The sites closed following the implementation of the last London Safety Plan that have not been sold have been valued at 31st March 2017 at the lower of its carrying value and fair value less costs to sell at initial reclassification.
+LFEPA is satisfied that the estimated disposal proceeds (EDP) figures provided by Dron and Wright meet the requirements of 'fair value' as deemed by the CIPFA Code of Practice for Local Government Accounting 2016/17.
 EDP figures are not market valuations as they were not subject to the standards and guidance which is contained in the RICS 'Red Book', as the preparation of agency advice, including estimates of disposal proceeds, is specifically excluded from the provisions of the 'Red Book'.